Connor Maguire, 2nd Baron of Enniskillen: Trial and execution

 In June 1642, Maguire, MacMahon, and Reade were moved to the Tower of London, and eleven months later they were transferred to Newgate Prison as close prisoners.
 In October 1643, Reade escaped when Maguire and MacMahon were sent back to the Tower.
 In August 1644, both prisoners escaped, but were retaken within six weeks.
 After many delays Maguire was brought to trial in the King's Bench before Justice Francis Bacon in February 1645.
 MacMahon had already been hanged.

-The peerage in Maguire's case made a difficulty, he was a Peer of Ireland and requested a trial of his peers, he was refused this right by William Prynne Esq, "nor indulge him any tryal here or there by his Peers of Ireland (at least of Irish blood) for so horrid a Treason as this" ruling that his decision did not impact future trails of "English Blood" in Ireland.
+The peerage in Maguire's case made a difficulty, he was a Peer of Ireland and requested a trial of his peers, he was refused this right by William Prynne Esq, "nor indulge him any tryal here or there by his Peers of Ireland (at least of Irish blood) for so horrid a Treason as this" ruling that his decision did not impact future trials of "English Blood" in Ireland.
 There were precedents for trying in England treasons committed in Ireland.
 Maguire was tried.
 Many points of law were raised, but he was sentenced to be hanged, drawn, and quartered.
 He was a Catholic, but was not allowed a priest, and executed at Tyburn.